kiranrajput24/Private-Projects-N-Notes/JavaScript/Core Javascript/Notes/RunTime Environment/Runtime/EventLoop-callBackQueue/EventLoop-callBackQueue.md

 the browser stuck and not even can perform any operation in browser like not work click btn, scroll etc.

 #### solution is asynchronous callback
-js give callback to runtime api that api do that work and when js engine stack free than event loop pop from queue and push to stack finally execution done by js engine.
+js give callback function to runtime api that api do that work and when js engine stack free then event loop pop CBF from queue and push to stack finally CBF execution done by js engine.

-threading and other stuff hiding by running c++program There web api that are return in c++
+- Threading and other stuff hiding by running c++ program
+- Web api written in c++

 #### Concurrency & the event loop